jacaranda-analytics/fraser_gehrig/README.md

 A kaggle dataset of the entire set of scraped table data, using this package, is available [here](https://www.kaggle.com/datasets/gabrieldennis/afl-player-and-game-data-and-statistics18972022).
 The script which was used to scrape the set of tables and package up the dataset for kaggle is located [here](examples/kaggle_data.py).

+- A Kaggle notebook which uses this data to predict the 2021 Brownlow medal counts can be seen [here](https://www.kaggle.com/gabrieldennis/2021-brownlow-prediction-mlp)

 # Installation

 Currently, there are various ways this package can be installed.